jongiddy/r-library-doc/base/abs.md

 #### Returns
 Integer[*x*] - an integer vector with the same attributes as *x*

-Each element contains an integer according to following truth table:
+Each element is an integer according to following truth table:

 Logical | Integer
 -----|--------